 This deal he just completed was huge.
 There were only a handful of bankers who have had experience in deals of that size.
 This deal really set this client above the pack.
 It was by far his most important career accomplishment.

 Burying your most important career accomplishment in a “list” on your CV would be disaster.
-No recruiter has the time to study your profile to “hunt” for your best accomplishments.
+No recruiter has the time to study your resume or profile to “hunt” for your best accomplishments.
 You need to present it up front, in a neat story for them to gobble up and remember.

 Over the next 20 minutes I told my client story after story on how important it is to present your best career accomplishments up front, giving examples of my previous clients who had 10x their interview call rates by re-crafting the narrative in their CV.